hamiltonjr/Editor/README.md

 # Editor

-This is a simple text/code editor coded in Java.
-For commit sequence is possible to understand how was the development.
+* What the project is for: this is a simple text/code editor coded in Java.
-After initial commit due to GitHub, the interface was developed using the WindowBuilder Pro GUI Desin=gner from Eclipse.
-The panel and text area, menus and menu items.
-I Tried use other colors, but te standard colors were very well-choosen.
-I choose the Courier Font like a standard for the editor, but this can change.
-I made a translation for English, but the FileChooser interface was in Portuguese.
-It's hard to edit, because the slang depends of the idiom choosen in the Linux install.
+It is a test for development using Eclipse  and  the  graphical interface editor WindowBuilder Pro GUI Designer.

+• How to configure and install it: using Eclipse is simple to build a JAR package and modify it to be executable in a machine running the JDK.

+• The license that the project is offered under GNU/GPL version 3.

+• How to contribute to it: contributors are welcome.
+Use default Pull Request GitHub method.